uswitch/ustyle/README.md

 ## Usage

-If using rails and SASS, just import the base uSwitch styles at the start of your file
+If using Rails and Sass, just import the base uSwitch styles at the start of your file

 ```scss
 @import "ustyle";